raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

     notZero-->[*]
 </div>

-Would operate in parallel as:
+Could be imagined as operating in parallel like this:

 <div class="mermaid">
   stateDiagram